course-details-portlet

 Course content

 The course is part of flexible practical-pedagogical education for general and vocational subjects (FPPU-A and FPPU-Y).
-Supervised practice is an integral part of the programme.
+60 days of supervised practice is an integral part of the programme.
 The programme strives for a whole and coherence between the subject of pedagogy, didactics, vocational didactics and practical training.
 The field of practice is an important learning arena in the study, and emphasis is placed on creating connections between the experiences the student makes in practice and the theory included in the study.
 The teaching must be research-based and development-oriented.

 For students at FPPU-A, the following applies: